Training

 Mental Training

-Mental Training Practice for Otter XC Athletes
+Mental Training Practice for Otter Ski Athletes

 Olympic track athlete and coach, Steve Magness, writes in his book, Do Hard Things, “The inner drive matters more than the outer.
 How do we keep going, despite ever-increasing stress and/or fatigue?
 Those who persist [have] different goals.
 They weren’t driven by fear, or guilt, or pressure.
 They were pursuing a goal because it aligned with who they were and brought enjoyment and contentment.
 They were choosing to do the work, not being forced to.”
 These are the athletes who will have the most success.